DreymaR/BigBagKbdTrixPKL/README.md

 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
     - The 'VK' layouts just move the keys of your installed OS layout around, without other changes
     - The [eD] layouts have their own Shift/AltGr mappings specified.
 You may mix types if you want.
-* In PKL_Settings.ini you can use shorthand for KbdType, CurlMod and ErgoMod, or use the layout folder path directly.
+* In EPKL_Settings.ini you can use shorthand for KbdType, CurlMod and ErgoMod, or use the layout folder path directly.
 * In the layout folder(s) you've chosen, you may edit the layout.ini files further if required.
 See below.
     - Mod remaps, help image specifications, Extend key, key mappings etc are set in the layout.ini file.
     - Many layouts use a base layout.
 Most mappings may be there, so the top layout.ini only has to change a few keys.
-* If you need to tweak some Extend mappings, they're now in a separate file usually found in the PKL_eD folder.
+* If you need to tweak some Extend mappings, they're now in a separate file usually found in the Files folder.
-* Similarly, there's a PKL_eD file for named literals/powerstrings.
+* Similarly, there's a file for named literals/powerstrings.
 These are useable by layouts, Extend and dead keys.
-* To learn more about remaps, see the PKL_eD\_eD_Remap.ini file.
+* To learn more about remaps, see the _eD_Remap.ini file.
 They can even turn Colemak into QWERTY (oh no...!).
 * Help images aren't always available with the right ergo mod and keyboard type, since there are many combos.
 See below.

-**Hotkeys found in the PKL settings file:**
+**Hotkeys found in the EPKL settings file:**
 * Ctrl+Shift+1 – Display/hide help image
 * Ctrl+Shift+2 – Switch layout between the ones specified in the settings file
-* Ctrl+Shift+3 – Suspend PKL; hit again to re-activate (it may be Ctrl+Shift+` instead)
+* Ctrl+Shift+3 – Suspend EPKL; hit again to re-activate (it may be Ctrl+Shift+` instead)
-* Ctrl+Shift+4 – Exit PKL
+* Ctrl+Shift+4 – Exit EPKL
-* Ctrl+Shift+5 – Refresh PKL, if it gets stuck or something
+* Ctrl+Shift+5 – Refresh EPKL, if it gets stuck or something

-**Techy tips for PKL:**
+**Techy tips for EPKL:**
 * Look in the various .ini files if you're interested!
 Much is explained there.
 * See my examples in the Extend file for some advanced mappings!
 These may be used in layouts and dead keys too.
-* PKL_eD uses both .ini and source files that may be UTF-8 Unicode encoded.
+* EPKL uses both .ini and source files that may be UTF-8 Unicode encoded.
-* PKL_eD allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only allows them in layout entries.
+* EPKL allows end-of-line comments (whitespace-semicolon) in .ini files, but the original PKL only allows them in layout entries.
-* Running PKL with other AutoHotkey key mapping scripts may get confusing if there is so-called _hook competition_.
+* Running EPKL with other AutoHotkey key mapping scripts may get confusing if there is so-called _hook competition_.

 Layout variants
 ---------------